airosaul/mothergeo-formats/README.md

     * __analog__ : the analogous NENA field or table name
     * __required__ : indicates whether or not the NENA specification requires this field to contain a non-empty value

+[//]: #
+(@patdaburu I'm curious how you'd think of using this NENA designation.
+Right now, 'NENA' in GDH means nothing in that it isn't used for processing data.
+Its simply a UI flag to say it required to inform the customer.
+Its relevant from a marketing/sales/customer perspective to indicate on a UI if something relates to NENA but from a practical perspective.
+In the case of our ECRF integration e.g. the SI feed, we actually imported a NENA-defined export schema so we could guarantee we are following that standard)

 ### I18n

 *I18n* objects provide human-readable descriptions of other objects in the various supported languages.